 Dogs aren’t picky eaters by any stretch of the imagination.
 However, this doesn’t mean that everything that they eat is good for them.
 As a dog parent, you should know how certain foods affect your dog.
 Be aware of which food items are unsafe for your dog, so you can keep them safe.
 You want to give everything best for your lovely canine whether it’s a new toy or clothes, so don’t compromise when it comes to food, give only the best dog food to them.
 Foods that are perfectly suitable for human consumption may be toxic to your dog, posing a serious threat to their health and well-being.
 Why?
 Because a dog’s metabolism is different from your metabolism.
 Your dog’s body can’t process all types of food the way your body can, so foods that are just fine for you can be bad news for your dog.
 So consciously choose foods good for dogs and give them a healthy and happy life!

-10 Foods That Are Safe For Your Dogs
+10 Foods Good For Dogs To Eat Daily

 Learn what vegetables are good for dogs because not all can be given to them.
 Your dog can have a healthy snack of carrot sticks, green beans, cucumber slices, or zucchini slices.
 Even a plain baked potato is OK.
 Don’t let your dog eat any raw potatoes or any potato plants from your pantry or garden.